hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 To enable Live Migration the PVC must be of the type "RWX".
 RWX stands for "ReadWriteMany".
 This means that _many_ nodes can mount the volume as _read-write_.

-Finally we are using the images built in cloud-init functionality to set the default user's password to "redhat".
-This means we can login directly to the instance as username centos, password redhat.
+Finally we are using the images built in cloud-init functionality to set the *centos* user's password to *redhat*. **This means we can login directly to the instance as username *centos*, password *redhat*.**

 > **NOTE**: There's a lot of YAML ahead.
 You can cut and paste, but spend some time reviewing the config and see if it makes sense _before_ you run it.
+To view outside of this environment go to [https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds/configs/centos8-nfs.yaml](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds/configs/centos8-nfs.yaml).

 Ok, let's create the VM: